TheEt1234/async_controller/README.md

 This was done because metatool didn't allow me to add support for my node to the luatool

-It's basically a copy of the luatool except **it works in machines** without needing the server priv
+It's basically a copy of the luatool, does not work in machines

 # TODOs (in order):
 - Better print (maybe do what mooncontroller did)